-To help facilitate communication and implementation at the unit level, we ask each department to designate a staff member to serve as a liaison – an Ecorep – to the Office of Sustainability.
-Click on each heading below to find out more about what Ecoreps do, the current initiatives we are promoting, and additional resources Ecoreps can use to share with their department.
+EcoReps help facilitate communication and implementation at the unit level.
+We ask each department to designate a staff member to serve as a liaison – an EcoRep – to the Office of Sustainability.

-- Work within their Unit or Department to disseminate information on how to support sustainability initiatives on campus
+- Work within their unit/department to disseminate information on how to support sustainability initiatives on campus

 - Communicate with the Office of Sustainability regarding issues that arise in implementing these programs

 - Attend quarterly meetings (usually at lunchtime) to hear new information, share their experiences and successes, and get answers to questions

 The ideal representative is someone who has an interest in the environment and sustainability.

 To become an EcoRep, ask your unit/department head and then sign up via http://liaisons.accc.uic.edu.

 Contact: Kate Yoshida, Program Coordinator, Office of Sustainability 312-355-0089 email@example.comEcoReps Meetings

 EcoReps July Meeting